LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 }
 ```

-This should be straight forward enough.
-There are however, two cases to consider.
+This should be straightforward enough.
+There are, however, two cases to consider.
 What if the OS failed to allocate the memory for our array?
 In this case, marks would be `NULL` and access `marks[i]` would cause a segfault.
 Second, we must return the memory allocated to us back to the OS once we are done.
 To let go of this memory, we call the function `free`.
 The complete code looks like this:

 ```C
 long *marks;